Trees in Memoriam

 Empress Roundabout – Granby – These trees are in front of Granby Court on The Stray.
 There are some larger trees at £155 and more mature trees at £230, with a line of trees running alongside Skipton Road up to Claro Road from the first junction after the roundabout.
 Those still available are Lime and Alder.
 However we have sold all the newer smaller trees.

 Forest Moor Road – These are all Lime trees at £80 situated on the right hand side as you travel out of Harrogate towards Knaresborough.
 There is a group of six first and another of seven, with the seven trees being nearly opposite the Nursery.
-Five still remain to buy.
+Three still remain to buy.

 Christ Church Stray – Knaresborough Road - We have available just four Lime trees on the second line at £225.